viur-framework/viur-docs/source/basics.rst

       def canView(self, skel):
          return True # everyone can view everything!

+   Person.json = True #grant module access to json renderer also

 But how to call this template now from the frontend?
-Requests to a ViUR application are performed by a clear URL calling convention, which is
+Requests to a ViUR application are performed by a clear and persistent format of how the resulting URLs are made up.
+By requesting http://hello-viur.appspot.com/person/list on a ViUR system, for example, the contents from the database are fetched by the ``Person`` module, and rendered using the listing template from above.

-..
-   / [renderer /] module / action / [arg1 / [arg2 /...]]

-So opening `http://localhost:8080/person/list`_ in a local development version will display the listing template from above.
+[screenshot follows]

+So what happens here?
+By calling ``/person/list`` on the server, ViUR first selects the module ``person`` (all in lower-case order) from its imported modules and then calls the function :meth:`~server.prototypes.list.List.list`, which is a build-in function of the :class:`~server.prototypes.list.List` prototype.
+Because no explicit renderer was specified, the HTML-renderer ``jinja2`` is automatically selected, and renders the template specified by the ``listTemplate`` attribute assigned within the module.

+Because we granted module access also for the ``json`` renderer above, the same list can also be rendered as a well-formed JSON data structure by calling  http://hello-viur.appspot.com/json/person/list.
+The ``json`` as the first selector in the path selects the different renderer that should be used.